 FACTBOX-Where is France's public sector strike being felt the hardest?

-* SCHOOLS The education ministry said 5% of teachers nationwide were on strike on Friday, sharply down on Thursday when more than half of all public teachers walked out.
-Paris City Hall said 178 schools would remain shuttered.
+The education ministry said 5% of teachers nationwide were on strike on Friday, sharply down on Thursday when more than half of all public teachers walked out.
+Paris City Hall said 178 schools would remain shuttered. * POLICE

-* POLICE Two police unions called on members to keep striking and provide just the minimum public service required by French law.
+Two police unions called on members to keep striking and provide just the minimum public service required by French law. * ENERGY INDUSTRY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)